ppy/osu-wiki/wiki/Tournaments/GTS/AGTS_2022/en.md

 4. There is no penalty for not joining the room instantly at match time as long as it is within the postponed time.
 5. If neither of both teams have the minimum required players after 10 minutes, it will count as a loss for both teams in Group stage.
 In the double-elimination bracket, the highest-seeded team will advance.
 6. The match will be played with Team VS and Score v2, and the name of the room must be: `AGTS 2022: ({Team Red}) vs ({Team Blue})`.
-7. Each team is allowed one warmup but it must be **below 3 minutes**, and must be sent to the referee and streamer of the match one hour prior to the match's start time.
+7. Each team is allowed one warmup but it must be **below 3 minutes**, and must be sent to the GTS website up to one hour prior to the match's start time.
+Teams will be allowed to send warmups starting from the first day new schedule has been released.
 Otherwise, the team will have no warmups.
 8. Submitting a warmup less than one hour prior to the match will result in no warmup.
 9. Each captain has to ban **one beatmap** from the pool (apart from tiebreaker).
 These beatmaps are not allowed to be picked by any team in the entire match.
 10. The captain of each team will roll with the `!roll` command in the chat.